teamdigitale/teamdigitale.governo.it/en/people/simone-piunno.md

 When I don't work, with my wife Francesca we take care of our 6 months daughter Isabella and sometimes I enjoy singing with a gospel choir.

 I am one of those who never left because I was so lucky to find in Italy exciting international workplaces, with advanced projects and (most importantly) brilliant people who also became dear friends.
 Indeed it's thanks to them that I got in touch with Diego.
 I hoped for years that a digital strategy eventually became a national priority and when Diego asked me to join the team I was excited to accept this challenge.

+Start Date: November 14, 2016

+Period Provided: until September 16, 2018

+Annual Compensation:  € 150,000

+Approved by the Court of Auditors:  November 29, 2016